 Here’s the thing.
 Early removal is usually simpler.
 The roots are still developing, and the bone around them is softer.
 That makes everything smoother.

-If you wait too long, things can get messy fast.
-You’re looking at infections, damage to nearby teeth, or more complicated surgery than you needed in the first place.
+If you wait too long, you risk infections, damage to nearby teeth, or more complicated surgery than you needed in the first place.

 Wisdom teeth removal recovery and what to expect